 Textiles, Temples and Tshechus: Bhutan

 Join us on a fabulous 17-night textile tour of Bhutan to see exquisite weaving, pristine wilderness and stunning Buddhist temple monasteries!
-We’ll attend festivals called tshechus where spectators show off their best traditional clothing, and costumed dancers wear carved wooden masks.
+We’ll attend a festival called a tshechu where spectators show off their best traditional clothing, and costumed dancers wear carved wooden masks.
 And we’ll meet warmhearted people and eat delicious new foods.

 This trip reflects authentic Bhutan.
 The Bhutanese have safeguarded their Buddhist culture and ancient way of life, and it’s the traditional aspects that lend great charm and value to the country.
-The guide and I have coordinated this itinerary to begin travel in the less-visited and more rural eastern regions where the weaving and the festivals are spectacular.
-Later we’ll head for the capital and the west.
+We’ll spend time in the less-visited and more rural eastern regions where the weaving and little villages are spectacular.

 Dzongs are unique architectural forms in Tibet and Bhutan.
 Built mainly in the seventeenth century as fortresses and centers of religious authority, today they continue to serve as important administrative and monastic centers.